kottans/mock-repo/README.md

 ## Greetings, lady and gentlemen.
 My name is [Viktor](https://github.com/urchnk) and I am a Python dev, although it is never too late to turn into a FullStack.
 Looking forward to great cooperation!
 Live long and prosper. 🖖

+## Hello there.
+My name is Dima.
+I'm new in web-dev.
+Link to my bithub (https://github.com/Saint-Naklz/kottans-frontend).